EU sues Poland over judicial independence laws | DW | 10.10.2019

 The European Commission filed a case on Thursday against Poland over a controversial new disciplinary regime that fails to protect court judges from political influence.

-The EU said the legislation violates the principles of judicial independence and brought the issue to the European Court of Justice.
+The Commission said the legislation violates the principles of judicial independence and brought the issue to the European Court of Justice.

 "Judges are not insulated from political control and thus judicial independence is violated," the EU executive said in a statement.
 The executive also argued that the legislation means that current law means "there is no reasonable time frame" in which cases are processed.